yashketkar/AlexaTop500/README.md

-# alexatop500
+# AlexaTop500
-This script prints the top N links from Alexa top 500 given the value of N.
+This script prints the top N links from Alexa Top 500 websites given the value of N.